Crown College (Minnesota)

 Christian college in Minnesota, U.S.

-Crown College is a private Evangelical Christian college in Laketown Township, Carver County, Minnesota, with a St. Bonifacius post office address.
+Crown College is a private Evangelical Christian college in Laketown Township, Carver County, Minnesota, United States, near St. Bonifacius.
 It is affiliated with the Christian and Missionary Alliance and is accredited by the Higher Learning Commission.

 History

 In 1916, "The Alliance Training Home" was founded by Rev. J.D.
 Williams in St. Paul, Minnesota.
 The initial class at the school was five graduates.
 In 1922, the name was changed to the "St. Paul Training School of the Christian Missionary Alliance".
 In 1935, the school moved from Sherburne Avenue to Englewood Avenue, and in 1936 the name was changed again to the "St. Paul Bible Institute".
 In 1956, St. Paul Bible added Men's Basketball and began their athletic program; in 1958, the school added a women's basketball program.
 In 1959, the name changed a fourth time to "St. Paul Bible College".

 In 1963, some open property in the St. Paul suburb of Arden Hills, about five miles north of the existing campus came to the attention of the college's leadership.
 The board studied the site and in 1963 purchased 35 acres of land for $70,000 with the intent to build a new campus on it.
 Plans were developed for the construction of a new campus, including a long, curving academic-administrative-gymnasium building, four tear-shaped dorms, and a circular chapel.
 However, due to high interest rates, a lot of capital was needed to begin construction, and construction never began.

 The college, looking for a new home, finalized a deal to buy a Jesuit college with the main building in the shape of a cross in the St. Bonifacius, Minnesota area.
 The deal was completed in September 1969, when St. Paul Bible College bought the 173-acre campus for $3.1 million on an 8% contract for deed.
 In the autumn of 1970, St. Paul Bible College moved onto the land.
 This remains the main campus for Crown.

 In 1984, St. Paul Bible College added a collegiate football program.
 In 1992, the college made its last name change to its current name, Crown College.
 In 2013, the college announced that Joel Wiggins would be the school's 16th president and he remains the school's president.